Hull Clustering with Blended Representative Periods for Energy System Optimization Models: Methodology

 Some of these spaces have well-known geometric interpretations and standard names.
 For instance, the space of all conic weights corresponds to the positive orthant \(\Reals_+^n\), \(\mathbb{W} = \Reals_+^n\), the space of convex weights is the standard \(n\)-simplex \(\bigtriangleup_n\), \(\mathbb{W}^{\text{conv}} = \bigtriangleup_n = \bigl\{\mathbf{v}\in\Reals^n_+ \bigm| \lVert\mathbf{v}\rVert_1 = 1\bigr\}\), and the space of Dirac weights is the standard \(n\)-dimensional basis \(\mathbb{W}^{\text{Dirac}} = \{\mathbf{e}_i\}_{i=1, \dots, n}\).

-Besides providing a unifying framework that generalizes existing RP methods, our formulation also enables a novel approach to blending these periods using weights that are not necessarily convex.
+Besides providing a unifying framework that generalizes existing RP methods, we propose to blend these periods using weights that are not necessarily convex.
 This allows our method to go beyond simple interpolation between RPs and instead express the base period data with greater flexibility and nuance.